 A Cast Iron Skillet

-Aside from its many savory uses, a 10-inch cast iron skillet is ideal for roasting cherries on the grill, baking up a batch of buttermilk biscuits, or making a classic pineapple upside-down cake.
-If you're new to cast iron, be sure to read up on how to season a cast iron pan, as well as how to clean and maintain cast iron cookware.
+Aside from its many savory uses, a 10-inch cast iron skillet is ideal for roasting cherries on the grill, baking up a batch of buttermilk biscuits, or even making an easy, fudgy chocolate cake or pineapple- and banana-infused hummingbird cake.

 Extra-Deep Cake Pans